mmackz/coop-deploy-script/README.md

   For example, `0.1` means each wallet can claim up to 0.1 ETH.

 - **reward**: (Optional) The amount to reward per NFT minted, in standard token units.
-  - Defaults to `0.000777` if not specified
-  - This covers 100% of the standard Sound.xyz mint cost
+  - If not specified, defaults to `0.000777` which covers 100% of the standard Sound.xyz mint cost

 ### Example Usage